El Arenal, Jalisco: Floors

 The composition of the soil corresponds to those of the haplic Feozem type associated with the eutrophic Regosol and pelvic Vertisol.

 Climate

 The climate of the municipality has been classified as semi-dry; with winter and spring dry and semi-warm, with no defined winter season.
 The average annual temperature is 20 °C., And an average rainfall of 1,103.6 mm, with rainfall in the months of June and July.

 The prevailing winds are in the northwest direction.
 The annual average of days with frosts is 13.

 Flora and fauna

 The hills are covered with oak and spiny low vegetation.
 The hills and hillsides are covered with huizache, nopal, granjeno, cat's claw and some fruit trees.

 The fauna is represented by species such as deer, squirrel, rabbit, reptile and other minor species.

 Natural resources

 The natural wealth that the municipality has is represented by 900 hectares of forest.

-Its mineral resources are deposits of non-metallic elements: lime, quarry, sand, gravel, clay, kaolin, diatamite, quartz and feldspar.
+Its mineral resources are deposits of non-metallic elements: lime, quarry, sand, gravel, clay, kaolin, diatomite, quartz and feldspar.